joshlsastro/simple_citations/README.md

 # simple_citations

 My repository for the Simple Citation System.
 It is based on the system used in "How to Read a Paper", which is cited below in Simple.
+A citation generator in Python is in citation_maker.py.

 # Works Cited